DwaipayanDeb/Python_tutorial/README.md

-#### Read this README file before taking this course on Python.
+#### Read this README file before taking this course on Python
 ---
-## 'Tenets of Python Programming'
+## Tenets of Python Programming

-**(Version: 0.0.1)**
+**(Version: 0.1)**
 ---
-**The following worhsheets gives an hands on training on introductory Python language.
-For extracting best, it should be studied  maintaining the sequence given below.
-Most of the Commands/Codes are collected from Internet and different books on this subject.**
+***The following worhsheets gives a hands-on training on basic Python language.
+To extract the best, it should be studied maintaining the  sequence given below.
+Most of the Commands/Codes are collected from Internet and different books on this subject.***
 ---
-## Lectures
+## Lectures:-
 **Lecture-0: File: lecture_overview.pdf**

 **Lecture-1: File: hello.ipynb**